ukcp-data/ukcp18-data-factory/instructions/ukcp18/ls2-synth-proj-instructions.md

  5. Variable and coordinate variables
  6. Global attributes
  7. NetCDF properties
- 8. The "season_year" coordinate variable
- 9. Seasonal and annual files
- 10. Climatology files
- 11. Bounds on coordinate variables
+ 8. Bounds on coordinate variables
+ 9. Managing time in the specific warming level files

 ## 1. Data structure inside each file

 There are 3 main file structures:
- 1. 60km gridded global data (on regular latitude/longitude grid)
+ 1. 60km gridded UK data (on N216 regular latitude/longitude grid)
  2. 60km gridded UK data (on OSGB grid)
  3. spatially aggregated areas: admin regions, river basins, UK countries

-The **60km gridded global files** (1) should be defined against the following coordinate variables:
+The **60km gridded UK files on N216** (1) should be defined against the following coordinate variables:
   - `(ensemble_member, time, latitude, longitude)`

-The **60km gridded UK files** (2) should be defined against the following coordinate variables:
+The **60km gridded UK files on OSGB** (2) should be defined against the following coordinate variables:
   - `(ensemble_member, time, projection_y_coordinate, projection_x_coordinate)`

 The **spatially aggregated area files** (3) should be defined against the following coordinate variables: